benhoyt/benhoyt.github.com/writings/jubilant.md

 }
 ```

-I knew I was just going run this once (and then maintain the Python dataclasses directly), so it's not exactly high-quality code.
+I knew I was just going to run this once (and then maintain the Python dataclasses directly), so it's not exactly high-quality code.
 But it did what we needed: generate a big Python file of dataclasses, fields, and `_from_dict` methods -- and we knew they matched the source of truth exactly, with no typos.

 What's the take-away?
 Don't be afraid to write little throw-away programs to help convert data structures from one language to another.
 The source of truth doesn't have to be some over-engineered schema language; a Go struct will do fine.